 Whichever acid is your pick out of AHA vs BHA, start with a low concentration and try a patch test to see how your skin responds.
 Since products can differ significantly depending on how they’re formulated, always follow the instructions on the packaging.

 Use an AHA or BHA product on freshly cleansed skin in the evening.
-Do this about two or three times per week if your skin can tolerate it.
+And to answer the big question - how often should you exfoliate your face - most people can do this about two or three times per week if your skin can tolerate it.
 Just don’t get carried away.
 “AHAs and BHAs can be damaging to the skin barrier if they are overused,” advises Elle MacLeman, skincare biochemist for The Derm Review.

 Finally, since your newly exposed skin cells will be more sensitive to UV damage, wear the best facial sunscreen for your skin type to avoid undoing your good work.